 The only difference between the order of events and transition words is that this is specific to dates and events in time.
 In other words, this would be a great highlighting activity for history texts because it would be an excellent way to visually represent events in time.

-Once your kids understand what they need to highlight and how the highlighted content keeps them focused on the most important things, they will be more attentive to what they read in all subjects.
+Once your kids understand what they need to highlight and why they need to highlight, they will be more attentive to the material they interact with in all subjects.